Probe card Market Forecast to 2028 - COVID-19 Impact and Global Analysis By Type, Technology, and Application

-The probe card market in Europe is expected to grow at a notable pace in the coming years; this is mainly due to the robust presence of semiconductor industries and rollout of government policies for attracting significant FDIs.However, the probe card market experienced decline in growth in 2020 due to the COVID-19 pandemic.

-However, with the discontinuation of lockdown across various countries in Europe, the electronics businesses, as well as industries related to them, have started witnessing healthy growth rate since early 2021.
-Europe is focusing on the microelectronics industry as a new opportunity for the growth of the semiconductor market.

-The probe card market is segmented on the bases of type, technology, application, and geography.Based on type, the market is bifurcated into advanced probe card and standard probe card.
+The global medical packaging market is segmented based on type, material, and application.Based on type, the medical packaging market is categorized into containers, pouches, trays, blister packets, vials, and others.

-Based on technology, the market is segmented into MEMS, cantilever, and vertical.
-Based on application, the probe card market is segmented into foundry and logic, DRAM, flash, and other applications.

-The overall probe card market size has been derived using both primary and secondary sources.To begin the research process, exhaustive secondary research has been conducted using internal and external sources to obtain qualitative and quantitative information related to the market.
+In 2021, the containers segment held the largest share of the market, by type.The blister packets segment is estimated to grow at a significant CAGR during the forecast period, owing to increasing product developments and product launches.

+Based on material, the medical packaging market is segmented into polymer, foam, molded-fiber, non-woven fabric, films, paper & paperboard, and others.In 2021, the polymer segment held the largest share of the market, by material.

 About Reportlinker